Books offer glimpse into Benton Township pioneer life

-Page 2 of 2 - John and Mary were known for sharing the bounty of their well irrigated garden with their neighbors.
+John and Mary were known for sharing the bounty of their well irrigated garden with their neighbors.

 They had six children, but a boy and a girl died in infancy.
 Their son, Mathew John Waters died in 1871 and was the first person to be buried in the Indianola Cemetery, located about 1/2 mile south and a 1/4 mile east of the Waters’ house.